-Seal the package tightly and store inside an airtight can.
-Avoid storing in direct sunlight and areas with high temperature or humidity.
-The shelf-life of an unopened package depends on how it’s packaged.
+The shelf-life of an unopened package depends on how it is packaged.
 In general, high quality (unopened) green tea powder lasts for 6 months.
 It’s best to use up within 2-3 weeks of opening the package.
+To store, seal the package tightly and store inside an airtight can.
+Avoid storing in direct sunlight and areas with high temperature or humidity.
 You can do this easily by drinking more matcha green tea or making delicious desserts!

 3 Things You Need To Make Matcha

-Since matcha is in the form of a finely ground powder, the way we make tea is very different from the way to prepare loose-leaf green teas.
-It is best to use some special tea utensils and here are the 3 things you will need with additional helpful information.
+Since matcha is in the form of a finely ground powder, the way we make it is very different from the way to prepare loose-leaf green teas.
+In Japan, special tea utensils are typically used to prepare matcha.
+Below are the main tea utensils (and alternative suggestions) you will need to make matcha:

 Chawans are available in a wide range of sizes and styles, and different styles are used for thick and thin tea.
 Shallow bowls, which allow the tea to cool quickly are used in summer; deep bowls are used in winter to keep the tea hot for a longer time.

-Where To Buy: You can buy the chawans on Amazon or check if the nearby Japanese ceramic store carry any.
-You can use a similar size bowl instead as well (diameter should be at least 4 3/4 inch or 12 cm).
+Where To Buy: You can buy the chawans on Amazon or check if the nearby Japanese ceramic store carries any.
+Alternatively, you can use a similar size bowl (diameter should be at least 4 3/4 inch or 12 cm).

-Cleaning & Storage: Rinse well and store in the open air to dry.
+Cleaning & Storage: Rinse the chawan well and store it in open-air to dry.
 After the surface has dried, allow additional time for the bowl to dry completely as ceramic tends to retain moisture internally.

 This bamboo whisk is called chasen and the one in the above image has 80 tines.
 It’s great for whisking matcha thoroughly to create nice rich foam.

-Cleaning & Storage: Rinse well without using detergent and dry and store upright (tines up) in the open air.
+Cleaning & Storage: Rinse the chasen well without using detergent and dry and store upright (tines up) in the open air.

-Cleaning & Storage: Gently wipe with a soft dry cloth or tissue.
+Cleaning & Storage: Gently wipe the chashaku with a soft dry cloth or tissue.
 Do not use water.